markos-gkozntaris/Does-UNet3-Generalize/blogpost/CVbyDL.md

 ## Introduction

-In general, there exists no network architecture that is equally suitable and effective for all tasks.
+In Computer Vision, there exists no network architecture that is equally suitable and effective for all tasks.
 Different architectures can be used in order to tackle tasks in specific applications and datasets.

 In this blogpost, we discuss the effectiveness of UNet3+ on datasets of CT scans, on the task of performing liver segmentation.

 A direct comparison of [UNet](https://https://arxiv.org/abs/1505.04597) [1], and an ablation study of its extension [UNet3+](https://https://arxiv.org/abs/2004.08790) [2], will be addressed.
 Unet3+ was specifically designed for organ semantic segmentations in CT scans, i.e. associating each pixel of a CT slice with its class label.
 More specifically, the liver organ will be classsifed, using the same loss function in both cases.

-The repository containing the implematations of the models, as well as the data processing, evaluation and training scripts can be found [here](https://github.com/markos-gkozntaris/Does-UNet3-Generalize).
+The repository containing our implemetations of the models, as well as the data processing, evaluation and training scripts can be found [here](https://github.com/markos-gkozntaris/Does-UNet3-Generalize).

 ## Dataset